Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/01-graphs.md

 A graph is a data structure consisting of a finite collection of _nodes_, also called _vertices_, and a collection of connections between nodes known as _edges_.
 A graph can be either a _directed graph_, or an _undirected graph_.
 In a directed graph, edges are not bidirectional: we may be able to travel from node A to node B, but not from node B to node A. Graphs can also have _weighted_ or _unweighted_ edges.
 Weighted graphs have some cost or weight assigned to each edge, making it so that the shortest, most direct path from Node A to Node B may not be the cheapest.

 Because graphs are non-hierarchical and do not have a set start node, it is difficult to represent graphs in the same way we usually represent linked lists and trees.
-Instead, there are two common methods for representing a graph data structure:
+Instead, there are three common methods for representing a graph data structure:
+- List of edges
 - Adjacency matrix
 - Adjacency list